ucla/wpplugin-multiple-feeds-calendar/README.md

 e.g.

+1. Download a distribution of the codebase by downloading a zip of the main branch from the repository.

+2. Unzip the plugin files into a temporary directory of your choosing.

-1. Upload the plugin files to the `/wp-content/plugins/ucla-multple-feeds-calendar` directory, or install the plugin through the WordPress plugins screen directly.
+3. Upload the plugin files to the `/wp-content/plugins/ucla-multple-feeds-calendar` directory of your WordPress installation either locally or on a server or install the plugin through the WordPress plugins installation screen directly.

-1. Activate the plugin through the 'Plugins' screen in WordPress
+4. Activate the plugin through the 'Plugins' screen in WordPress

+## == Local Development ==

+1. Install WordPress using the method of your choosing.
+We recommend using DevKinsta, the Wordpress Development Environment found here https://developer.wordpress.org/block-editor/getting-started/devenv/ or another method of installing WordPress locally.

+2. Clone the repository into the /wp-content/plugins/ folder of your local install.

+3. Use NVM to load Node version 18.7.0

+4. Run npm install using Node version 18.7.0

+5. Activate the plugin through the 'Plugins' screen in WordPress.

 ## == Frequently Asked Questions ==

-## = A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 ## == Changelog ==

-### = 0.1.0 =
+### = 1.0 =
-* Release
+* Initial Release